pxotmane/Wrangle-and-Analyze-Data/README.md

 Performing a mean calculation for 10 high‐retweeted dog breeds, I got that the Standard poodie dog breed is the most retweeted with an average of 7563.67 retweet followed by the Bedington terrier dog breed by 7299.50 retweet.
 Which is not the same as the first insight.

 ### Insight three: the dog breed get the most high favorite counting
-For this insight, I got that the Black‐and‐tan coongound dog breed is most favorite for the most favorite for WeRateDogs twitter account visitors with an average 31161.00 favorite signs followed by the Bedington terrier dog breed with 22942.17 as an average.
+For this insight, I got that the Black‐and‐tan coongound dog breed is most favorite for the most favorite for WeRateDogs twitter account visitors with an average 31161.00 favorite signs followed by the Bedington terrier dog breed with 22942.17 as an average.<br>
 This third insight is not almost in the same way as the second insight where Standard poodie dog breed in the second place as most retweeted dog breed.
 This relationship between can be verified in the followed insight.

 ### Insight four: the correlation between favorite count and retweet count for dog breeds